NaveenMamidisetti/Book-finder/README.md

 Glowing Search Bar: A visually striking search input with a subtle pulsating glow effect.

-Custom Message Box: Replaces standard browser alert() with a custom, styled modal for better user experience.
+Custom Message Box: Replaces standard browser alert() with a custom, styled modal for a better user experience.

 Reliable Navigation: A dedicated "Back to Search" button ensures smooth navigation between the book viewer and search results.